-5. Two-Seal Packing Box Assembly
+5. Packing Box Assembly

 - a.
 Install the inner retainer ring of the lower packing. - b.
-Install the packing rings, spring, washers, and the second retainer ring.
+All Models Install the packing rings, spring, washers, and the second retainer ring.
 To ease installation on the second retainer ring, use a screwdriver handle and press on the last washer to compress the seal spring slightly.

-- c.
+Size 602, 642, 612 -Attach the S3R seal cup assembly to the bottom of the packing box. - c.
 Insert the oil deflector ring through the top of the packing box, flat side down, into the cavity between the upper and lower packing.
 The oil deflector ring will be positioned between the two sets of packing. - d.
 Install the upper packing set starting with the inner retainer ring.